-We already outline substantive information throughout the financial year through our Draft, Final and Supplementary Budget publications.
-We report the monitoring and delivery of outcomes through the Programme for Government report.
+We already outline substantive information throughout the financial year through our delivery of outcomes through the Programme for Government report.
 In addition, throughout the year we publish a range of information through our website on the monitoring and outcomes of policy areas.
-We are happy to consider improvements through our work on the Budget Improvement Plan, recognising that such changes must be proportionate and should also be considered through any changes to the Budget Protocol.
+We are happy to consider improvements through our work on the Budget Improvement Plan, recognising that such changes must be proportionate and should also be considered through any changes to the